Launch Recite Me assistive technology

 With the MK Design Code being in the early stages of preparation, this consultation is the first opportunity to get involved and shape the scope and direction of our MK Design Code from the very beginning.

-View the A New Design Code for Milton Keynes: MK Design Code Scoping Consultation’ Comments must be received by 5pm on Friday 19 January 2024.
+View the 'A New Design Code for Milton Keynes: MK Design Code Scoping Consultation’.
+Comments were received received by 5pm on Friday 19 January 2024.

 People Friendly and Healthy Places Survey

 We have published a survey asking people to tell us how they use their local neighbourhood, such as whether they find it easy to shop, take children to school, and enjoy green space; what changes would improve their mental and physical health; and what would make them more likely to use local facilities.
-It runs until 23 February 2024
+It ran until 23 February 2024

 By providing most people's everyday needs and access to essential services within a short walk, wheel, cycle, or scoot of their homes, we can increase convenience and help people to lead more social and healthier lives.